ngs-course/ngs-course.github.io/Course_Materials/alignment/tutorial/example.md

 Big information about the software and commands should be listed.

-**NOTE:** TopHat uses Bowtie as the aligner.
+**NOTE:** TopHat uses Bowtie as the read aligner.
 You can use either Bowtie 2 (the default) or Bowtie (--bowtie1) and you will need the following Bowtie 2 (or Bowtie) programs in your PATH.
 Index must be created with Bowtie not TopHat.
 So, copy Bowtie2 into ~/bin:

     cd bowtie2-2.2.1   (bowtie 2.2 does not work) cp bowtie* ~/bin